Kallakurichi Assembly constituency

 Kallakurichi is a state assembly constituency in Tamil Nadu, India.
 Its State Assembly Constituency number is 80.
 Located in Kallakurichi district, it consists of a portion of Kallakkurichi taluk.
-It is a part of the Kallakurichi constituency for national elections to the Parliament of India.
+It is a part of Kallakurichi Lok Sabha constituency for national elections to the Parliament of India.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu.

-Previously in existence for the elections from 1951 to 1971, inclusive, it was converted into Chinnasalem constituency for the 1977 election.
-It came into existence again for 2011 election following the reorganisation of constituencies in 2007.
+Previously in existence for the elections from 1951 to 1971, inclusive, it was converted into Chinnasalem Assembly constituency for the 1977 election.
+It came into existence again for the 2011 election following the reorganisation of constituencies in 2008.
 The seat is reserved for candidates from the Scheduled Castes.

+Sugarcane is famous in Kallakurichi district.